avdgaag/nanoc-cachebuster/README.md

 Dependencies
 ------------

-nanoc_cachebuster obviously depends on Nanoc, but has no further dependencies.
+nanoc-cachebuster obviously depends on Nanoc, but has no further dependencies.

 Credits
 =======